cosmos/sdk-tutorials/academy/4-my-own-chain/game-fifo.md

     ...
     ```

-    That is correct.
     Your FIFO now has the game IDs `[0, 2, 1]`.
 You see that game `1`, which was played on, has been sent to the tail of the FIFO.

-8. What happens when Alice rejects game `2`?
+8. What happens if Alice rejects game `2`?

     ```sh
     $ checkersd tx checkers reject-game 2 --from $alice
     $ checkersd query checkers show-next-game
     ```

-    Which prints:
+    This prints:

     ```
     NextGame: